 - If the target NF is NEF, the request may include Event ID(s) provided by AF, and optional AF identification as described in TS 23.288 [50], clause 6.2.2.3.
 When the consumer is an AF, the request may include an External Identifier, External Group Identifier, or a domain name.

-If the target NF is SMF, the request may include the Contorl Plane CIoT 5GS Optimisation Indication or User Plane CIoT 5GS Optimisation Indication.
+- If the target NF is SMF, the request may include the Contorl Plane CIoT 5GS Optimisation Indication or User Plane CIoT 5GS Optimisation Indication.

+- If the target NF is SCP, the request may include information about:

+- SCP domain(s).

+- Remote PLMN reachable through SCP.

+- Endpoint addresses accessible via the SCP

-Outputs, Required: A set of NF instances, a validity period for the discovery result, containing per NF Instance: NF type, NF instance ID, FQDN or IP address(es) of the NF instance and, a list of services instances, where each service instance has a service name, a NF service instance ID, and optionally Endpoint Address(es)
+Outputs, Required: A set of NF instances, a validity period for the discovery result, containing per NF Instance: NF type, NF instance ID, FQDN or IP address(es) of the NF instance and if applicable, a list of services instances, where each service instance has a service name, a NF service instance ID, and optionally Endpoint Address(es)

 Endpoint Address(es) may be a list of IP addresses or an FQDN for the NF service instance.

+NOTE x: SCPs does not have any service instances.

 Outputs, Optional: Per NF instance, other information in the NF profile listed in clause 6.2.6 in TS 23.501 [2] related to the NF instance, such as: